aberner6/kadk-data-vis/README.md

 * Breaks are good.
 Take as many water, stretching and bathroom breaks as you need

 ## Documentation & Communication:
-* Turn your assignments in by Monday every week.
+* Turn your assignments in before Monday morning at 9 a.m. every week.
 * Keep your blog and github up to date with the work you did in-class and/or in the assignments.
 * Join our class [slack channel](https://join.slack.com/t/kadk-data-vis/shared_invite/zt-cgw2xpjl-rdazZK9PXAZmEBm_qW1Ugg) to easily chat and help one another with small things.
+* In the afternoons, I will be sitting at KADK but not always in the same room as you - depending on what we are all working on.
+You can always book me for office hours [here](https://kadk-data-vis.youcanbook.me/).

 ## Student Work
 * We will have weekly assignments that are relevant to material from the previous class.
 These assignments are required and you should be prepared to show/talk about them in class.
 It is expected that everyone in the class will create and maintain a blog for their assignments.
 Feel free to use your preferred platform for the blog - for example, tumblr.
 You can also make your own "blog-like" spot - for example, google slides, docs, etc. - as long as it is online.